MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 A. Priority should be given to the Optimize marked endpoints as these will give maximum benefit for a low level of work.
 However, if you wish, the Allow marked endpoints are required for the service to work and have IPs provided for the endpoints which can be used if required.

 There are also various vendors who offer cloud based proxy/security solutions called secure web gateways which provide central security, control and corporate policy application for general web browsing.
-These solutions can work well in a cloud first world, if highly available, performant, and provisioned close to your users by allowing secure internet access to be delivered from a cloud based location close to the user.
+These solutions can work well in a cloud first world, if highly available, performant, and provisioned close to your users by allowing secure Internet access to be delivered from a cloud based location close to the user.
 This removes the need for a hairpin through the VPN/corporate network for general browsing traffic, whilst still allowing central security control.

 Even with these solutions in place however, Microsoft still strongly recommends the Optimize marked Office 365 traffic is sent direct to the service.